altheasmith/Documentation/StartDjango.md

 Postgres is a database which will exist in any regular development environment, but has to be initialized in Mac OS.

 #####Create Virtual Environment:
 From a terminal window in the directory where you want the Virtual Environment to exist, type:
   `python3 -m venv [your virtual environment name]`

---> Virtual environments are used to isolate the set of tools used by your app and the set of risks that opens up due to running your app, so that it is compartmentalized in your computer.
+Virtual environments are used to isolate the set of tools used by your app and the set of risks that opens up due to running your app, so that it is compartmentalized in your computer.

 #####Run Virtual Environment:
 From the same terminal window where your venv folder is, type:

   `source [your virtual environment name]/bin/activate`

-You will know its working when your terminal path starts with `"([your virtual environment name])"`
+You will know its working when your terminal path starts with `([your virtual environment name])`

 #####Stop Virtual Environment:
 From a terminal window where your venv folder is, type:

   `deactivate`

 #####Check Virtual Environment Installations:
 From a terminal window with your virtual environment activated, type: